autocorr/faust_line_imaging/docs/source/quickstart.rst

 Quick-start guide
 =================
-First note that many of these image products are very large take a great deal of memory to run (> 60GB).
+First note that many of these image products are very large take a large amount of memory to run (> 40GB).
 Further, when imaging full bandwidth cubes, the resulting products can require a large volume of disk space (potentially > 100GB for a single SPW).
-After producing the final cubes, many of these products can be removed however.
+After producing the final cubes, many of these products can be removed.
 Please ensure that the host system has sufficient resources.
+By default the pipeline processes frequency intervals of each SPW in serial to reduce memory requirements and concatenates the final results.

 First open CASA from the directory set in ``PROD_DIR`` and then execute the pipeline script from within CASA: